meatball133/crystal/exercises/practice/raindrops/.approaches/introduction.md

 ## Approach: Using rules

-Using rules to create logic to create a `String` for result.
+Using rules to create logic to create a `String` for the result.
-This solution is very consise since it only uses only one if statement, it does this by using looping and using the `||` operator.
+This solution is very concise since it only uses only one if statement, it does this by using looping and using the `||` operator.

 ```crystal
 module Raindrops